 - Improperly installed equipment or appliances

-- Construction on gas mains
+- Construction on or near gas mains

 - Automobile explosions after a collision